 To mitigate the spread of COVID-19, we are canceling all group events and programs until further notice.

-Please check the DNR Calendar to view canceled events through April.
-Additional cancellations may be added.
+Please check the DNR Calendar to view canceled events.

 Frequently check the DNR boards, commissions, committees and councils webpages for updates on further meeting cancellations and postponements, as well as new meeting dates as they are confirmed.